mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 ![alt text](https://github.com/mdj857/Hurricane-Sandy-Twitter-Analysis/raw/master/images/time_series_2.png "Time Series 2")

 Next, we tried to classify the presence of damaged buildings by zip code using the same frequency information.
 If a zip code had a building classified in a certain category, we classed that as true in our prediction.
 Note that we classified the tweets differently here than we do in our analysis of the tweet text.
-The below plots are the ROC scores for each of the five categories
+The below plots are the ROC scores for each of the five categories.

 ![alt text](https://github.com/mdj857/Hurricane-Sandy-Twitter-Analysis/raw/master/images/time_series_3.png "Time Series 3")